 All I can do is to be constantly prepared.
 I always have one of my reusable sanitary pads with me.

 Whilst I have always had a tendency to being emotional a couple of days before a period, irregular periods are playing havoc with my moods.
 I mean I have just been plain frustrated angry for about two weeks now.
 When I am not bursting out crying.

 And this is all down to the balance of oestrogen and progesterone changes going on in my body.
 Progesterone is a calming hormone, but as levels fall in my body I feel more stressed and frustrated with everything.
 I would love to say that I have found a cure for these feelings, but at the moment I am just riding out the waves.
 And it isn’t pretty.
 Self care is the only way through for me right now.

 Difficulty Losing Weight

-So to combat this I am doing the Cambridge 1:1 diet, keeping low carb, and trying to walk more.
+And also to combat this I am keeping low carb and trying to walk more.
 In time I do plan on doing some exercise too.
 Probably more toning stuff like weights rather than cardio.
 Sometimes it just helps to find something you love that helps you exercise without realising it!

 When I was in my 20s I constantly battled oily skin.

 But now my skin is incredibly dry and itrritable, especially in winter.
 Perimenopausal skin can be so much more prone to allergies and eczema type reactions.
 For my face I now use a sensitive redness relief cream, such as in the Darphin Intral range.

 And I put body butter, or a dry oil spray as soon as I have towelled off after showering, to lock the moisture in.
 Particularly on my elbows, knees and knuckles in winter.
 My favourite is this L’Occitaine Almond Oil Spray, which smells divine!